airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 Internal content production is time consuming, expensive and scales linearly with the number of writers on staff.

-Capturing excited community members will benefit in following ways:
+Capturing excited community members will be of benefit in the following ways:

 - Scale content production by # of engaged power users instead of internal team size.
 - Encourage beginner, intermediate and advanced knowledge share inspired by real-world usage rather than *The Kitchen Sink*.